phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

   {{< /tab >}}
 {{< /tabs >}}

-Pay attention to the syntax used for assignment: `foo = bar` won't work, instead `foo` will be interpreted as a command and `= bar` as its arguments.
+Pay attention to the syntax used for assignment -- `foo = bar` won't work, `foo` will, instead, be interpreted as a command and `= bar` as arguments.

 Variables may also be called parameters, or, better saying, they're a special type of parameters, a named parameter.